andheiberg/laravel-messenger/README.md

  }
 ```

-Now you have to update your changes.
-This is done, by calling the composer command.
-Therefore jump into the base-directory of your project (this is the parent folder of ./app ./public and ./src) and call the following commands:
+Now you have to update your changes and integrate it.
+Call the *composer install* and *artisan migrate* command in the base-directory of your project (this is the parent folder of ./app ./public and ./src):

 ```bash
 composer install && composer dump-autoload
 php artisan migrate --package "pichkrement/messenger"
 ```

 If the first command does not work, you should check your composer installation!
-Is it installedand global available?
+Is it installed and global available?
 (You will find one of the best installation guides [right here](http://askubuntu.com/questions/116960/global-installation-of-composer-manual#165241)).
-The second command migrates the database (if it throws errors, it's probably that there is no database configured yet.
+The second command migrates the database (if it throws an error, it's probably because your database is not configured yet.
 Just take a look at [this page](http://laravel.com/docs/database#configuration) for more details)

 ## Usage

 Congratulations!
 Now you can use the laravel4 messenger.

-Just extend your models (app/models/*) with the messenger-base models (Message, User and Conversation).
+Just extend your Eloquent ORM models (app/models/*) with the messenger-base models (Message, User and Conversation).
 It should look like this:

 ```php
 // app/models/Conversation.php